Making sure no good food goes to waste

 The redistribution labelling guide covers date labelling and storage instruction requirements for surplus food, in order for it to be safely redistributed, along with guidance for freezing and relabelling fresh food.
 The guide outlines simple information across four key food categories that typically carry a ‘Best Before’ date:

-Food Surplus Network
+Food and Drink Surplus Network

 Identifies redistribution organisations who can help, including local organisations and those who can take surplus crops.